rdknight/rdknight.github.io/_posts/2018-07-04-aintellicene.md

 series of events.

-So, perhaps the Anthropocene Epoch, in reality, should be relabeled the Antrhopocene Event (AE) that defines the boundary between two epochs.
+So, perhaps the Anthropocene Epoch, in reality, should be relabeled the Anthropocene Event (AE) that defines the boundary between two epochs.
 An event akin to the cataclysmic asteroid crushing the Cretaceous 66mya and enabling the Paleogene.
-Or perhaps the AE is better described by the Permian-Triassic extinction 252mya, where perhaps the suffocating temperatures, high levels of carbon dioxide and sulfer gases, and low levels of oxygen, all colluded in the Great Dying.
+Or perhaps the AE is better described by the Permian-Triassic extinction 252mya, where maybe the suffocating temperatures, high levels of carbon dioxide and sulfer gases, and low levels of oxygen, all colluded in the Great Dying.